altocodenl/cell/readme.md

         online 0
 ```

-You can also use the **JSON format** to represent cell data.
+You can also use the **JSON format** to represent datafour.
 You can use arrays for lists and objects for hashes.
+For booleans, you can use 0 and 1.

 ```json
 {